tomjanus/reemission/docs/theory.rst

 Finally, estimating the GHG emissions of planned reservoirs is crucial for designing carbon-efficient reservoir infrastructure investments.
 Studies, such as :cite:t:`Hansen2022`, have shown that reservoirs can emit vastly different amounts of GHGs depending on their location.
-Therefore, to avoid construction of polluting reservoirs, reservoir emissions should be considered in strategic reservoir planning alongside other economic, technical, and environmental objectives.
+Therefore, to avoid construction of polluting reservoirs, reservoir emissions should be considered during strategic reservoir planning alongside other economic, technical, and environmental objectives.

 Literature
 ----------